-- Appraise the patient’s cardiac status and serum glucose levels as possibly contributory to dizziness. * The term “concussion” should be avoided and replaced with the term “mild traumatic brain injury.”
+- Appraise the patient’s cardiac status and serum glucose levels as possibly contributory to dizziness. * The term “concussion” should be avoided and replaced with “mild traumatic brain injury.”

-DTI and SWI have become attractive options to both medical practitioners and brain injury lawyers as they often illustrate pathology unseen on a plan static brain MRI.
+DTI and SWI have become attractive options to medical practitioners and brain injury lawyers as they often illustrate pathology unseen on a plan static brain MRI.
 Functional MRI’s take the diagnosis of brain trauma and closed head injuries one step further.
-In fact, functional MRI’s (hereinafter referred to as “FMRI”) provide the unique perspective of displaying brain activity while performing specific activities as compared to at rest.
+Functional MRI’s (from now on referred to as “FMRI”) provide the unique perspective of displaying brain activity while performing specific activities as compared to at rest.

-When an individual performs certain cognitive tasks, this triggers the flow of blood to specific areas of the brain.
+When an individual performs certain cognitive tasks, this triggers blood flow to specific areas of the brain.
 In turn, this helps create a map of the brain’s activity and enables Radiologists and Neurologists to determine which areas of the brain are damaged and to what extent.
-Further, this allows the physician to obtain a stronger grasp of the patients’ clinical presentation.
+Further, this allows the physician to obtain a firmer grasp of the patients’ clinical presentation.
 It is one thing to identify pathology in a diagnostic study.
-In contrast, FMRI allows the medical practitioner to see how the pathology affects the patient while performing objective tests.
+In contrast, an MRI allows the medical practitioner to see how the pathology affects the patient while performing objective tests.
 The potential for this diagnostic study is exciting.

-As traumatic brain injury attorneys, it remains our job to illustrate the nature and extent of our client’s injuries.
+As traumatic brain injury attorneys, it remains our job to illustrate our client’s injuries' nature and extent.
 When representing a victim of a brain injury, it is essential that we readily display to the jury the “hidden injury” our client has sustained.
-In other words, our clients who have suffered a traumatic brain injury often appear completely healthy.
-They can often walk and talk with ease and the symptoms may be very subtle in nature.
+In other words, our clients who have suffered a traumatic brain injury often appear entirely healthy.
+They can usually walk and talk with ease, and the symptoms may be very subtle.

-However, even very subtle changes in the structure of the brain including but not limited to a diffuse axonal injury can cause substantial changes to the victim’s personality.
-People close to them often complain about cognitive changes as well that may manifest with difficulty staying on task, memory loss, irritability among many other conditions.
+However, even very subtle changes in the brain structure, including but not limited to a diffuse axonal injury, can cause substantial changes to the victim’s personality.
+People close to them often complain about cognitive changes that may manifest with difficulty staying on task, memory loss, and irritability, among many other conditions.
 Our attorneys make sure you have access to the best imaging systems.